PandasThumb/pandasthumb.github.io/_posts/2024/2024-10-31-dembskiewert2.md

 4. Is the probability somehow able to take into account the possibility of natural selection building up such large difference step by step?

 Chapter 7 has a number of sections.
 Let me describe briefly what each covers, and what it accomplishes.
 I will summarize their arguments.
-I will add comments of my own, in parentheses, or explicitly identified:
+I will add comments of my own, in parentheses, or otherwise explicitly identified:

 ### Insulating Evolution against Small Probabilities (pages 321-326) ##